daniil-zahoruiko/label-studio-scripts/README.md

 Usage:
 1. Clone the repository
-2. Create locally in the root directory file called `secrets.txt`
+2. Create locally in the root directory file called `secrets.json`
 3. Enter your Personal Access Token (found in Account & Settings in Label Studio) in JSON format: `{"API_KEY": "<your personal access token>"}`
 #
 * `leaderboard.py` - Generates project(s) leaderboard to motivate users to perform better through friendly competition